 Fourth, it should be free of all common allergens.
 A yeast overgrowth can lead to significant inflammation in your gut and elsewhere, and you certainly don’t want your supplements to aggravate that.
 Look for an antifungal that is free of common, inflammatory allergens like gluten and soy.

 There are very few high-quality antifungal supplements on the market that meet these criteria.
 And those that do tend to be exorbitantly priced.
-That’s why I worked with Balance ONE to formulate a Candida Cleanse supplement that is exceptional quality, effective, and reasonably priced.
+That’s why I worked with Balance ONE to formulate a CandAssist supplement that is exceptional quality, effective, and reasonably priced.

-- Caprylic Acid, Undecylenic Acid, Oregano Leaf Extract, Berberine HCl, Betaine HCl, NAC, Olive Leaf Extract, and Garlic Extract
+- Natural, antifungal ingredients to fight Candida, including Caprylic Acid, Undecylenic Acid, Oregano Leaf Extract, Berberine, Olive Leaf Extract, and Garlic Extract.

 - Free of nuts, dairy, gluten, soy.
 Non-GMO and vegan.